2024-25 Mens Hockey Team Award Winners announced - ExBulletin

 Madison, Wis.
 After the conclusion of the 2024-25 season, the Wisconsin Men's Hockey program has chosen its annual Team Award winners, among other things award for competitiveness, consistency and improvement.

 Second -year student Quinn Finley Take the Spike Carlson/Chris Chelios Most Valuable Player Award home.
 In the first place in 1964 this prize Spike Carlson, one of the first hockey players for the badgers who also coached during the 1930-31 season, while Chelios is a tie and is a member of the Hockey Hall of Fame.
 This year, Finley was an offensive powerhouse for Wisconsin and placed his first 20-goal, 40-point season since Cole Caufield reached both points in 2021.
-The 40 points of the second-year student at the top of the badgers schedule, and he led the team with 10 multi-point and three multi-goal matches this season deserved Efforts.
+The 40 points of the second-year student at the top of the timetable of the badgers, and he led the team with 10 multi-point and three multi-goal matches.
 The Suamico, Wisconsin, Native also received several other awards for his great season, including two Big Ten Star of the Week Honors and 2024 Kwik Trip Holiday Face-Off Most Outstanding Forward.

 The Ivan B. Williamson Scholastic Award was awarded to Junior Forward Simon Tassy.
 Williamson served in Wisconsin as director of Athletics of 1955-69 and played an important role in the reclusion of your hockey as a Varsity sport in 1963.
 Tassy achieved academic all-big reins at the end of the 2024-25 season and was one of the three men's gpa hockey-hockey-hockey-hockey The attacker achieved six goals and 11 points over 31 games during the season, and his two-game winning goals were bound for the first time on the Roster.
 A transfer from the state of Minnesota before the 2023-24 season, Tassy is a double receiver of the Ivan B. Williamson Scholastic Award, who also receives the honor last year.